 Heat 1 tablespoon oil in a medium, ovenproof skillet over medium-high heat.
 Add the chicken and cook until golden, 2 to 3 minutes per side.
 Transfer to a plate.

 Add onion and garlic to the pan and cook, stirring, until beginning to soften, 2 to 3 minutes.
 Remove the pan from the heat.
-Pour in crushed tomatoes; add Italian seasoning and the remaining 1/4 teaspoon salt and 1/8 teaspoon pepper.
+Pour in crushed tomatoes; add Italian seasoning, salt and the remaining 1/8 teaspoon pepper.
 Return the pan to medium heat and cook, stirring, until the onion is tender, 2 to 3 minutes.
 Return the chicken and any accumulated juice to the pan.
 Turn to coat with the sauce.

 Per serving :